 EFAS hydrological models

-EFAS hydrological models transform the meteorological forcing forecasts into hydrological forecasts by mimicking the hydrological land processes by a set of equations.
+EFAS hydrological models transform the meteorological forecasts into hydrological forecasts by mimicking the hydrological land processes by a set of equations.
 In EFAS, the hydrological model LISFLOOD is primarily used for medium- and seasonal-range forecasts, whilst conceptual hydrological algorithms are used for the flash flood indicators.

 LISFLOOD is a spatially distributed rainfall-runoff-routing model.
-It is being developed at the Joint Research Centre since 2000, and has been used for operational flood forecasting at the pan-European scale since the beginning of EFAS.
+It was first developed at the Joint Research Centre in 2000, and has been used for operational flood forecasting at the pan-European scale since the beginning of EFAS.
 Driven by meteorological forcing data (of precipitation, temperature, potential evapotranspiration, and evaporation rates for open water and bare soil surfaces), LISFLOOD calculates a complete water balance at a 6-hourly or daily time step for every 5km grid cells of the EFAS domain.
 The runoff produced at every grid cell is routed through the river network using a kinematic wave approach.
 The model also includes options to simulate lakes, reservoirs and water abstraction.
 LISFLOOD is coded using the Python programming language and a PCRaster Python extension.
 LISFLOOD and its associated tools are all open-source.
 The LISFLOOD source code, model documentation, test catchments and tools can be found at the LISFLOOD OS page.

 Conceptual diagram of the major hydrological processes in the LISFLOOD model